 Our products can be recycled or composted

 Metsä Board’s paperboard products are designed to be recycled.
-In Europe, paperboard packaging has the highest rate of recycling when compared to other packaging material categories such as glass, metal and plastics (www.cepi.org).
-Although ultimately the recycling possibilities are still dependent upon the local collection and recycling options available in each market.
+Using recyclable materials such as fresh fibre is an important way to save natural resources and support circular economy.
+In Europe, paperboard packaging has the highest rate of recycling when compared to other packaging material categories such as glass, metal and plastics.
+However, ultimately recyclability is still dependent upon the local collection and recycling options available in each market.